Matus-Dubrava/aws/EC2/README.md

 -   some AMIs might come with malware or may not be secure for your enterprise

 **important** AMI's are build for a specific region, but we can always copy an AMI across regions

-## Types

--   **General Purpose SSD (GP2)**
-    -   General purpose, balances both price and preformance
-    -   ratio of 3 IOPS per GB with up to 10,000 IOPS and the ability to burst up to 3000 IOPS for extended periods of time for volumes at 3334 GiB and above
--   **Provisioned IOPS SSD (IO1)**
-    -   designed for I/O intensive applications such as large relational or NoSQL databases
-    -   use if you need more than 10,000 IOPS
-    -   can provision up to 20,000 IOPS per volume
--   **Throughput Optimized HDD (ST1)**
-    -   big data
-    -   data warehouses
-    -   log processing
-    -   cannot be a boot volume
--   **Cold HDD (SC1)**
-    -   lowest cost storage for infrequently accessed workloads
-    -   file server
-    -   cannot be a boot volume
--   **Magnetic (Standard)**
-    -   lowest cost per gigabyte of all EBS volume types that is bootable.
-Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important

 # Instances